Follow us

 Liver Transplant and Sleeve Gastrectomy Combine to Give Patients Hope

-With obesity exploding in the United States and endangering lives and longevity of Americans, experts at the Lynda K. and David M. Underwood Center for Digestive Disorders and the Houston Methodist Sherrie and Alan Conover Center for Liver Disease & Transplantation team have hope for patients who otherwise may die in the next six months.
+With obesity exploding in the United States and endangering lives and longevity of Americans, experts at the Lynda K. and David M. Underwood Center for Digestive Health and the Houston Methodist Sherrie and Alan Conover Center for Liver Disease & Transplantation team have hope for patients who otherwise may die in the next six months.
 A proof-of-concept study shows interval-staged liver transplant and sleeve gastrectomy is a good option for high-risk patients who otherwise would not qualify for the procedures.

 Nabil Tariq, MD